 - EU AIFMs marketing non-EU AIFs without a passport: new requirements for EU AIFMs to market non-EU AIFs without a passport in individual Member States will be added under Article 36 AIFMD, as follows: (i) the third country where the non-EU AIF is established is not listed on the EU list of non-cooperative jurisdictions for tax purposes, (ii) the third country has signed a qualifying agreement on the exchange of information in tax matters with the home Member State of the EU AIFM and with the Member States where the marketing takes place, and (iii) the third country is not identified as a high-risk country according to the latest European laws against money laundering.

 - National private placement regime (NPPR): new requirements for non-EU AIFMs to market EU or non-EU AIFs through NPPR will be added under Article 42 AIFMD, as follows: (i) the third country where the non-EU AIFM or the non-EU AIF is established is not listed on the EU list of non-cooperative jurisdictions for tax purposes, (ii) the third country has signed a qualifying agreement on the exchange of information in tax matters with the Member State where the marketing takes place, and (iii) the third country is not identified as a high-risk country according to the latest European laws against money laundering.

 At the time of writing, the proposal is open for feedback and will go through a series of readings by the European Parliament and the Council of the EU to review and amend the proposal.
 After the proposed amendments enter into force, Member States will have 24 months to transpose them into national laws.

 We are happy to discuss the potential impact of the proposal and possible next steps with you.
-Please feel free to reach out to your trusted Loyens & Loeff contact or visit our Investment Management page.
+Please feel free to reach out to your trusted Loyens & Loeff contact.